applebya/window-splitter/README.md

 ##### Multiple Panes

 This would certainly add complexity to the application state, since there would be 2+ dividers to move around.
 Instead of representing the width percentage as a number, it'd become an array of percentages - the length being equal to the # of dividers.
+It'd also need to handle the case of adding & removing frames on-demand.

 ##### How to make the component style engine independent?